mfsjr/manifold-dx/README.md

 built up around it.

-### This is BETA software!!!
+### This is ALPHA software!!!
-There are no known problems but its very 'green'.
+Recent work has centered on handling arrays of state data and component lists in React, and locating action-creation API's in the StateObjects that they are operating on.

+This is still being designed and developed.